Reading: Detail & Inference (Sophisticated Texts)

 - Write a one-sentence summary of the paragraph's main point.

 - Choose two examples of sophisticated or nuanced vocabulary.
 For each word, explain why you think the author chose it instead of a simpler synonym.
-What specific effect or feeling does it create?
+What specific effect does it create?